Parallel repetition of local simultaneous state discrimination: The binary-symmetric-channel game

 Unlike the set of classical and the set of no-signaling correlations, the set of quantum correlations, $\mathcal{Q}$, has uncountably many extremal points, see e.g.~\cite{Bell_non_locality_report}, making the optimization problem a tough task.
 In \cite{NPA2008}, Navascués, Pironio and Acín (NPA) introduced an infinite hierarchy of conditions necessarily satisfied by any set of quantum correlations with the property that each of them can be tested using semidefinite programming (SDP) and thus they can be used to exclude non-quantum correlations, see \cref{section Appendix NPA}.
 The authors introduced a recursive way to construct subsets ${\mathcal{Q}_{\ell}\supset\mathcal{Q}_{\ell+1}\supset\mathcal{Q}}$ for all $\ell\in\N$, each of them can be tested using semidefinite programming and are such that $\cap_{\ell\in\N}\mathcal{Q}_{\ell}=\mathcal{Q}$, i.e.~they converge to the set of quantum correlations.

-By using an intermediate level between the first and the second levels of the NPA hierarchy, the level `$1+MN$', see \cref{section Appendix NPA} for a detailed explanation and see \cite{Code} for the code, we find that for $\alpha\in I_2$, $\omegaq(\s{XX'|AA';BB'})_{P^{\alpha}\times P^{\alpha}}$ is upper bounded by the values of $\omegac(\s{XX'|AA';BB'})_{P^{\alpha}\times P^{\alpha}}$, see Fig.~\ref{fig:twoCopies} (b).
+By using an intermediate level between the first and the second levels of the NPA hierarchy, the so-called level ``$1+MN$'' (see \cref{section Appendix NPA} for a detailed explanation and \file{NPA\_hierarchy\_BSC\_Game.py} \cite{code} for the numerical code), we find that for $\alpha\in I_2$, $\omegaq(\s{XX'|AA';BB'})_{P^{\alpha}\otimes P^{\alpha}}$ is upper bounded by $\omegac(\s{XX'|AA';BB'})_{P^{\alpha}\otimes P^{\alpha}}$, see \cref{fig:twoCopies}~(b).
 Therefore, this shows that the values coincide in the interval $I_2$.
-The reason to restrict ourselves to the level `$1+MN$' is that it requires less computational resources than computing the level $2$ and it already provides tight bounds.
+The reason to restrict ourselves to the level ``$1+MN$'' is that it requires less computational resources than computing the level $2$ and it already provides tight bounds.
+Based on the fact that the numerical upper bounds on the quantum value obtained by solving the semidefinite programs match the (analytical) lower bounds given by the classical values, we state the following conjecture.

+\begin{conjecture} There is no quantum advantage over the best classical strategy for the two-fold parallel repetition of the BSC game for any value of $\alpha$. \end{conjecture}